|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 Unity reads and processes any files that you add to the

 Assets folder, converting the contents of the file to internal game-ready data.
-The Asset files themselves remain unchanged, and the internal data are stored in the Project’s
+The asset files themselves remain unchanged, and the internal data is stored in the project’s

-Using internal formats for Assets allows Unity to have game-ready versions of your Assets ready to use at runtime in the Editor, while keeping your unmodified source files in the the
+Using internal formats for assets allows Unity to have game-ready versions of your assets ready to use at runtime in the Editor, while keeping your unmodified source files in the

 Assets folder.
-Keeping the internal formats separate from the Asset files means that you can quickly edit them and have the Editor pick up the changes automatically.
-For example, the Photoshop file format is convenient to work with and you can save
+Keeping the internal formats separate from the asset files means that you can quickly edit them and have the Editor pick up the changes automatically.
+For example, the Photoshop file format is convenient and you can save

 .psd files directly into your